entropic-dev/entropic/docs/RFCs/001-manifest-toml.md

 - `"name"` - the canonical name of the package, as a string, including its namespace. e.g. `"toddself@static-pkg.dev/packge2toml"`
 - `"version"` - a [SEMVER](https://semver.org/) designation conforming to version 2.0.0 of the semantic versioning specification.
 Due to how TOML parses numbers, this must be represented as a string. e.g. `"1.0.4"`

-These keys are **NOT REQUIRED** be present when interacting with the CLI locally (e.g. installing depedencies).
+These keys are **NOT REQUIRED** be present when interacting with the CLI locally (e.g. installing dependencies).

 The manifest **MAY** contain the following fields: